 Staying Safe in Peru should be pretty much assured by using working with a quality education organization.
 In our case, we put student safety at the top of our priorities.
 To ensure safety we:

-- Only use a handful of home stay families all just a few minutes walk to our centre.
+- Only use a handful of homestay families all just a few minutes walk to our center.